RupendraCHA/contact-management-api-backend-project/README.md

     Node.js installed

-    MongoDB running locally or use a cloud database (MongoDB Atlas)
+    MongoDB running locally or use a cloud database (MongoDB Atlas) *I am used MongoDB Atlas*

 ### Steps to Run Locally